uadmin/uadmin/docs/api.rst

 .. code-block:: go

     func main() {
-        // Some codes are contained in this line ... (ignore this part) uadmin.Trail(uadmin.INFO, uadmin.Version)
+        // Some codes are contained in this line uadmin.Trail(uadmin.INFO, uadmin.Version)
     }